fivexl/website/content/blog/new-stream-case-study/index.md

 alt_image: quote_new_stream.png
 case_study: true
 tags: ['case study', 'aws']
+testimonial: 'As our needs and product changed FivexL remained flexible and fully involved in the project'
+testimonial_author: 'Andrey Kolpakov'
+testimonial_author_position: 'CTO at New Stream'
 ---
 ## “FivexL built a scalable and secure infrastructure defined in code for a Mobile Computer Vision & AI solutions software company.”
 **Two lead consultants for the project**